SleeplessOrphan/DPDD-OS/Occupational-Specialism-Project/Task-1/Activity-A/ii-proposal/funky-team-events-example-proposal.md

    - **Data Security**
      - Develop and implement data encryption strategies.
      - Set up regular security audits and vulnerability assessments.
-     - Ensure a robust incident response plan is in place.
+     - Ensure an incident response plan is in place.

    - **User Adoption**
      - Conduct user testing to refine the platform’s usability.